 During Reunion, it is customary for the class president to invite honoraries to the social hour and class dinner on Saturday evening.
-Please provide a list of honoraries to the director of classes and reunions on Thursday at the class presidents reunion chair meeting.
+Please provide a list of honoraries to reunion_registration_g@mtholyoke.edu by May 1.
 Please remember to provide any dietary allergies or restrictions.
-Please do not submit in advance.